What is San Francisco Green Film Festival?

 What is going on besides films screenings?

-Wherever possible we pair film screenings with filmmaker discussions or a panel with environmental leaders.
-We’re always trying to connect the issues in the film with what’s happening here in the San Francisco Bay Area.
-At the festival you’ll also find filmmaker workshops, happy hours and receptions at our FestHQ.
+We pair film screenings with filmmaker discussions or panels with environmental leaders.
+Working with our non-profit community partners, we connect issues in the films with what’s happening here in the San Francisco Bay Area.
+At the festival you’ll also find eco arts, filmmaker panels & workshops, parties & receptions.

 Do you have press releases for Green Film Fest?

-Sign up for our press list to receive our future press releases.
+Sign up for our press list to receive our future press releases or invitations to our Festival Press Conference.
 We’ll only send you press information.

-How do I get a press kit or tickets?
+How do I get a press kit or press tickets?

-Contact our publicists Larsen Associates for all film information.
-Karen Larsen or Vince Johnson on 415.835.8775 or email@example.com.
+Contact our publicists Larsen Associates for all film and guest information.
+Karen Larsen and Will Zang at 415.957.1205 or [email protected].

 What other programs does SFGFF support?

-Filmmaker Development Program: We support filmmakers to increase the impact of their stories, through our awards program including a juried cash prize for Best Bay Area Environmental Documentary.
-In Fall 2017, we’ll launch the Reel Science Challenge, which will filmmakers with environmental scientists to engage in collaborative workshops to produce a series of short films during an immersive filmmaking lab.
+Filmmaker Development Program: We support filmmakers to increase the impact of their stories, through our awards program including juried awards bestowed by the San Francisco Film Critics Circle.
+In 2018 we launched the Reel Science Challenge, which paired filmmakers with climate scientists and tasked them with producing a series of short films during an immersive filmmaking lab.

 Green Connect: We use the power of film to inspire people to take action for environmental change.
-The program involves talks and sessions on the issues; directing people to our Lights!
-Camera!
-Take Action! resources and give people a chance to share their green pledge on video with Green Speak Out.
+The program involves talks and sessions on the issues; directing people to our Take Action! resources; and giving people a chance to share their green pledge on video with Green Speak Out.

-Youth Program: We give young people access to green films & filmmaking, with complimentary tickets to Green Film Fest.
+Youth Program: We give young people access to green films & filmmaking, with dedicated schools screenings and complimentary tickets to Green Film Fest for all youth & students.
 Our Youth Filmmaker Award and Workshops give them an opportunity to pick up a camera and share their environmental stories.

 Are you on social media?